Adaptive variational simulation for open quantum systems: Method

 Using the identity $\operatorname{vec}(A B C)=\left(C^{\mathrm{T}} \otimes A\right) \operatorname{vec}(B)$, Eq.~\eqref{eq:Lindblad_eq} can be rewritten as

-where $H_{\mathrm{eff}}$ is an effective non-Hermitian Hamiltonian given by (see Appendix~\ref{appendix:vectorized_lindblad} for the derivation)
+where $H_{\mathrm{vec}}$ is an effective non-Hermitian Hamiltonian given by (see Appendix~\ref{appendix:vectorized_lindblad} for the derivation)

+where $\bar{L}_k$ denotes the conjugate of $L_k$ and $I$ is the identity matrix matching the dimension of $H$.
 We will refer to this approach as the vectorization method for the remainder of the paper.

+The vectorization method is a well-established technique for the classical simulation of open quantum systems.
+However, its application within quantum algorithms remains largely underexplored.
+To the best of our knowledge, reference~\cite{Kamakari2022-yr} stands as the sole work discussing this methodology in the context of simulating open system dynamics on quantum computers.
+In this cited work, the authors employ QITE to solve the vectorization Lindblad equation and chose ans\"atze based on numerical experiments.
+Contrarily, our study presents a systematic approach to construct resource-efficient ans\"atze, enabling us to execute larger simulations on IBM quantum computers.

+An alternative way to vectorize the ME is to expressing the density matrix in the basis of Pauli matrices and representing the superoperators through the Pauli transfer matrices (PTMs).
+However, a straightforward application of this technique could significantly increase the circuit complexity, making it less suitable for demonstrations on NISQ hardware.
+We provide an discussion of this approach in Appendix~\ref{appendix:vectorization_pauli_basis}.

 \textit{Stochastic unravelling} -- The Lindblad master equation can be unravelled using quantum trajectory method~\cite{Breuer2002-yt,Yip2018-dc, Brun2002-bt,Gardiner2004-qa}.
 For each trajectory, the evolution is governed by a deterministic evolution and a jump process.
-The deterministic evolution is described by the Schr\"odinger equation associated with a non-Hermitian Hamiltonian (different from Eq.~\eqref{eq:Heff_vec})
+The deterministic evolution is described by the Schr\"odinger equation associated with a non-Hermitian Hamiltonian

 where $\ket{\tilde{\psi}\pqty{t}}$ is the unnormalized state vector and the effective Hamiltonian is given by

 For an infinitesimal time step from $t$ to $t+dt$, there are two possible evolutions for $\ket{\tilde{\psi}\pqty{t}}$: either the deterministic evolution subject to Eq.~\eqref{eq:unravelled_equation} (with probability $1-dp$) or a jump occurring (with probability $dp$).
 The probability of a jump is given by